rumblesan/improviz/docs/getting-started.md

 # Getting Started

-This document is designed to be a basic intro to Improviz.
+This document is designed to be a basic introduction to Improviz.

-Ideally it should get you up and running and introduces to some of the basic concepts.
+Ideally it should get you up and running and familiar with some of the basic concepts.

 ## Running

-If you're reading this then you should have already downloaded and unzipped the release for your system.
+If you're reading this then we'll assume you have downloaded and un-archived the release for your system.

 * Open a terminal
 * Browse to the unzipped folder